Code-Institute-Submissions/Meet-The-Adventure/README.md

 a.
 The user is given options on events and group activities.

+* overview
-Its designed to give entertaing storys, places to visit, marketing for clothes and equipment.
+It's designed to give entertaining stories, places to visit, marketing for clothes and equipment.